Phil Mickelson apologizes to US Open fan (no, not for that)

 “Call it a comeback, Phil!”

+“See you in Portland!” — a reference to the next LIV tour event.

-And fans in a tent next to the sixth tee sang him “Happy Birthday.”
+And the fans in a tent next to the sixth tee sang him “Happy Birthday.”

 “The fans here have always been terrific, and they really support all sports,” Mickelson said, according to the transcript.
 “I love it when we bring golf here because they create a really special atmosphere.”

-But Mickelson had little else to smile about.
+Mickelson had little else to smile about.
 Starting on the 10th hole, he made back-to-back-to-back bogeys on Nos.
-13-14-15 and needed a 15-footer to save par on the third hole after nearly winding up in the gallery with his drive.
+13-15 and needed a 15-footer to save par on the third hole after nearly winding up in the gallery with his drive.

 He wasn’t as lucky on No. 4, a 493-yard par 4, where he missed a 12-foot par putt and left himself almost as much coming back for bogey.
 But the 52-year-old left-hander — his birthday was actually Thursday — followed with back-to-back birdies.

-He sank a 43-foot putt from the front apron on the fifth hole and an even longer one on the sixth, both times acknowledging the crowd’s cheers with a thumbs-up and wave.
+He sank a 43-foot putt from the front apron on the fifth hole and one that was nearly 60 feet on the sixth, both times acknowledging the crowd’s cheers with a thumbs-up and wave.
 On his way to the seventh tee, he gave his ball to a 9-year-old girl standing by the ropes.

 “I enjoyed the week,” said Mickelson, who left Brookline still needing a U.S. Open victory to complete his career Grand Slam.
 “It was spectacular to come back to such a historic course, and I thought the setup was remarkable.
 Just really showcased what a special place this is.”